nvpham12/Amazon-Big-Data-Customer-Segmentation/README.md

 Analysis is subject to the following limitations:
 - Reviews aren't necessarily left at time of purchase, but often left some time after the purchase
 - Not everyone leaves a review (volunteer bias)
-- Frequency does not take into account purchases of multiple quantities
+- Frequency does not account for purchases of multiple quantities
 - The monetary feature is based on the price of the product reviewed, which may not perfectly reflect the price paid for the product.
-Products can change in price over time (or receive discounts), which isn't accounted for in this project.
-The scrape will only take into account the price of the product when it was scraped from Amazon.
+Products can change in price over time (or receive discounts), which isn't accounted for when scraping the data.

 # Data Preprocessing
+- The data is filtered further to a 1 year range between 9/13/2022 to 9/13/2023 based on the date of the most recent review
 - Applied a log transformation on skewed features
 - Scaled the data using Standard Scaler